 There are primarily two types of VoIP cloud phones which are hardware or software-based.
-The interface is similar to that of a phone with touch pad and display allows users to make calls directly from their desktop, from a standard business phone and smartphones.
+The interface is similar to that of a phone with a touchpad and the display that allows users to make calls directly from their desktop, from a standard business phone and smartphone.

 Benefits of VoIP